The Blonds

 The Blonds (Los rubios) is a 2003 Argentine and American documentary/drama film, directed by Albertina Carri, and written by Carri and Alan Pauls.

 The award-winning film documents the search of director Albertina Carri as she investigates what happened to her family during Argentina's "Dirty War.", particularly surrounding the disappearance and murder of her parents.
 Film critics have called the work an autobiographical semidocumentary work.

 The drama/documentary was filmed in black-and-white and in color.
 In addition to appearing on-camera as herself, Carri is played by actress Analía Couceyro.

-Synopsis
+Plot

 The film deals with a child, whose parents were among the tens of thousands of Argentines who were murdered during the military junta's Dirty War, who years later has to contend with the pain barely remembered.
 The child is director Albertina Carri, who returns with her film crew to the house she lived in the 1970s and interviews the neighbors about her parents and what happened.

 The title of the film comes from an elderly woman's insistent (though ultimately incorrect) recollection that Carri's family members all had blond hair.
 Carri tries to determine the following in the documentary: Who were the Carris?
 How did they disappear?
 Were they blond or brunette?
 Were they heroes, or was it merely an invention of those who remember them?